Hungry Ghosts' Appetite For Destruction

 Joel Rose: I can name names: Vanese del Rey, Paul Pope, Sebastian Cabrol, Francesco Francavilla, Irene Koh, Leonardo Manco, Alberto Ponticelli, and Mateus Santolouco, but for me as a writer, there is no greater privilege to join forces and work with story-tellers of this caliber using an entirely different vocabulary from mine.
 And I’m not only talking about the artists, but also about the colorist, Jose Villarrubia as well.
 We worked together on the Jiro books, and, man, the guy is good.
 He always asks me what I’m thinking about, what kind of pallet, and I always opt out.
 Let him do what he wants to do.
 It’ll be better than anything I could ever direct.
 Working with people like these is only privilege, and the result has never failed to surpass anything I could have imagined.

-Vince Brusio: If you could isolate a scene or two from issue #1 that would best act as a teaser for this series, what would it be?
+Vince Brusio: If you could isolate a scene or two that would best act as a teaser for this book, what would we see?

 Joel Rose: I’ve always thought it would invariably be a bad thing to have your head torn off and your blood drunk directly from your neck stump, but who knows, there might be worse things in life.
 That’s the first story, “The Starving Skeleton.”
 In the second story, “The Pirates,” it’s your balls, and it’s not much better.